 The P11d form that you would have filled out earlier will have to be declared on your personal tax return.
 That does also mean that it will attract personal tax at a marginal rate from your salary and dividends.
 This would be 20% of £1,000, making it £200.
 However, this also means that another £1,000 in dividends is pushed into the higher tax bracket, making it taxable at 22.5%.
 So, the total for this would be a £225 personal tax charge.
 Adding a total of £425 on top of the other costs.

 If you were to take care of your medical insurance personally, then you would not get any corporation tax relief.
 You would also avoid being taxed for national insurance.
 Doing the insurance personally will make for an easier process.
 You still have to face some extra charges, and this is because you would be taxed on your dividends.
 The extra £1,000 would be shown as a grossed up £1,111, on your personal tax return.
 Therefore, you would be taxed at the rate of 22.5% making £249.98.

 Here is a breakdown of all the calculations to show you the best way to pay for your private healthcare insurance.

 |Class 1a National Insurance||£138.00||0|

-Here, you can see that it would be more tax efficient to pay for the private healthcare insurance cover personally, rather than though your limited company.
-However, make sure to seek professional help of an accountant who can give you a personalised summary and analysis to make a tailored decision specifically for you.
+Here, you can see that it would be more tax efficient to pay for the private healthcare insurance cover personally, rather than through your limited company.
+However, make sure to seek professional help of a limited company accountant who can give you a personalised summary and analysis to make a tailored decision specifically for you.